 Why did you break up with your first girlfriend?

-KH: Why did I break up, bro?
-I realized I was a sex idol and needed to do the world a service, so I had to make myself available.
+Why did I break up, bro?
+I realised I was a sex idol and needed to do the world a service, so I had to make myself available.

 What was your worst phase?

 TR: My worst phase was dying my hair; I had blonde strips in my hair… [Extremely disappointed look from VICE to The Rock] – I know, I know.
 It was probably a couple inches long, so I'd put blonde strips from here all the way back, then I went mohawk crazy, then I dyed it.
 I went through that phase and it was a real rebelling phase when I was 13, 14, 15.
 I was rebelling and I was angry.
 I should've been angry at the fucking barber who got my hair like that.

 How many books have you actually read and finished in the past year?

 KH: How many books?

 KH: Goodness gracious.
 Three.

 TR: Oh yeah?
 Which ones?

 KH: Honestly?
 Monster – that's a book that I read.
 Then a dope book that somebody wrote on the life of Richard Pryor.
 What's the third one?
 I've definitely read one more… oh, I read Think Like a Man.